Learning Outside the Classroom

 Middlebury encourages students to take full advantage of their experience abroad by participating in learning experiences outside the classroom.
 Internships, volunteer work, and cultural activities provide students with opportunities to deepen their social immersion in the host culture, enhance their language skills, and gain a better understanding of their host country.

 Students may earn up to one class’ worth of credit, depending on the school, while attending a School Abroad.
-Only students who attend two different Schools Abroad (in two different countries) may, potentially, do two internships for credit in one year.
+Only students who attend two different Schools Abroad (in two different countries) may, potentially, do two internships for credit during their time at the Middlebury Schools Abroad.
 This credit will be assessed as a letter grade.
 Students from other institutions are eligible to take credit-bearing internships if their home school’s policies allow, or if they do not need that credit to transfer.
 Not all U.S. institutions grant academic credit for internships.
-It is the student’s responsibility to confirm with their home institution that they are eligible to receive credit for an internship prior to arriving in country.
+It is the student’s responsibility to confirm with their home institution that they are eligible to receive credit for an internship prior to arriving in-country.
 Volunteer opportunities are available for students who do not wish to pursue credit-bearing internships, but who do wish to gain work experience abroad.

 Internships are not guaranteed for any participant.
 They are granted on a competitive basis and subject to the agreement of the School Abroad and the prospective employer.
 Placements are dependent on availability and the previous experience, qualifications, and language ability of each student.
 Interns need to dress appropriately for their work environment, thus those working in offices will need to pack dress clothes.